 - Customer support: Could customer issues be resolved faster?

-- Product/engineering: Could product make more informed roadmap decisions?
+- Product/engineering: Could the product team make more informed roadmap decisions?

-- Customer success: Can this data be used to make our customers more successful?
+- Customer success: Can this data be used to make customers more successful?

 Are there other teams that can benefit from cohort analysis that includes performance metrics?